$0 Ohio Foster Care Quick-Start Checklist

 Well Water (If Applicable)

-If the home is on a private well rather than municipal water, the well water must be tested by the county health department and results provided to the agency.
-Annual testing is required.
-Municipal water does not require any testing.
-If you are on a private well, initiate the health department test as early as possible — processing times vary by county and can take several weeks.
+If the home is on a private well rather than municipal water, well water used for drinking and cooking must be tested and approved by the health department before initial certification and annually thereafter.
+Municipal water does not require this well-water testing.
+Initiate the health department test early and ask the agency what remediation or retesting is required if the result is not approved.

 Items That Are Not Required But Commonly Assumed